YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

-Failure to resolve domain names because of a TLS problem (such as a revoked certificate, a certificate not trusted by your client’s certificate bundle, or an inability for your client and the server to agree upon cypher suite to use) results in a *complete loss* of DNS services unless DoT is used as an opportunistic feature that allows a fall-back to plain text.
+Failure to resolve domain names because of a TLS problem (such as a revoked certificate, a certificate not trusted by your client’s certificate bundle, or an inability for your client and the server to agree upon cipher suite to use) results in a *complete loss* of DNS services unless DoT is used as an opportunistic feature that allows a fall-back to plain text.